 The highest official rating achieved by Carlsen to date was 2882 in May 2014.
 His highest live rating was 2889.2 on 21 April 2014.
 Both are the highest ratings ever achieved.

-<Standard>: 2851, making him the world #1 ranked player.
-By the end of the April 2016 rating period, he will have been world number one for a total of 69 months.
+By the end of the October 2017 rating period, Carlsen will have been world number one for a total of 87 months.
 He holds the record for the longest period as the world's top ranked Junior (U20) - 36 months - from 1 January 2008 until 31 December 2010.
 He was also both world number one junior and world number one player for the first 10 months of 2010.
 Furthermore, he holds the record for the highest rating acquired by any player aged 13, and 17 through to 24 inclusive.

 Carlsen won the Chess Oscars for 2009, 2010, 2011, 2012 and 2013 and he was also awarded Norway's annual Peer Gynt Prize for 2011 for being "a person or institution that has achieved distinction in society".
 (2) After he won the World Championship he was awarded Norway's "Name of the Year" award for 2013.
 (3) He has two sisters, Ellen Oen Carlsen and Ingrid Oen Carlsen.
 Carlsen helped Anand prepare for the World Chess Championships in 2007 and 2008 and 2010.